Ultraman (character): Shin Hayata

 In episode 39, the series finale, both Ultraman and Hayata were gravely injured after Zetton defeated them.
 Zoffy arrived to recover Ultraman and gave Hayata another life, allowing him to live while being separated from Ultraman.
 In the original Japanese ending, Hayata was left without any memories of Ultraman, but in the English dub, he retained his memory while telling his SSSP teammates that Ultraman would return to Earth.
 Coincidentally, this ending appears to have become the definitive ending to Tsuburaya, as Hayata later appeared in subsequent series with Ultraman.
 Revive!
 Ultraman also gave an alternate ending that allowed Hayata to retain both his connection with Ultraman and his memories.

 Although Hayata does appear in person later on in other Ultra Series entries, starting from the following events of Mega Monster Battle: Ultra Galaxy, it was revealed that Hayata is no longer the original human who became one with Ultraman, but rather the Ultra Warrior in a human form, in a similar manner to Dan Moroboshi with Ultra Seven.
 While the reason for this is unknown, it is possible that Hayata and Ultraman separated sometime after Ultraman Mebius or the fact that since Return of Ultraman, the two never met again, thus "Hayata" becomes his human form ever since Ultraman's re-emergence.

 Hayata is portrayed by Susumu Kurobe (黒部進, Kurobe Susumu) in all of his appearances.
 Originally, there was no audition for the role of Hayata, and he simply took the role after he was approached by Toho execs to take the role.

-Other human hosts/forms
+Other human hosts and forms

 In certain circumstances, Ultraman would possess other people as substitute human hosts.